-Granello muscled his way into dozens of legitimate businesses including bars, restaurants and clubs, and was convicted for a 1964 attempt to shake down juke box vendor Irving Holzman for twenty-five percent of his business holdings which included a telephone call to Mr. Holzman's pregnant daughter in which he threatened "if your father doesn't cooperate we'll . . . kick your [expletive] pregnant belly in."
+Granello had hidden interests in dozens of bars, clubs and restaurants allegedly including the Café de Paris at 53rd and Broadway and the Latin Quarter on 48th Street both of which were owned by Lou Walters (as in the father of news presenter Barbara Walters).
+Sometimes he just muscled his way into an establishment, and was convicted for a 1964 attempt to shake down juke box vendor Irving Holzman for twenty-five percent of his business holdings which included a telephone call to Mr. Holzman's pregnant daughter in which he threatened "if your father doesn't cooperate we'll . . . kick your [expletive] pregnant belly in."

 Among the businesses in which Granello allegedly had acquired interests were at least a couple of gay bars.
 An informant alleged to the FBI on March 17, 1970 that "SONNY PERRONE and SALVATORE GRANELLO are partners in two homosexual bars on the East Side," and "he stated that one is located on Third Avenue and the other, which may be known as The Susanna, is located on either 39th or 40th Streets, between Third and Lexington Avenues."